 Unless you specify, the chef will likely choose from their kimchi, traditional sauerkraut, caraway kraut, cortido (a Salvadoran kraut with carrot and oregano) and a seasonal ferment or pickle.
 The cheese and charcuterie board features the red horse kraut, made from red cabbage and horseradish.
 Many Yachats Brewing visitors get a ferment flight and a beer flight.

-To demonstrate their commitment to fermented foods and drinks, Yachats Brewing no longer sells any soda.
-Instead, if you want something non-alcoholic and fizzy, you can choose from kombucha and hop soda.
-Kefir, shrubs or jun (a drink similar to kombucha but made with honey), are planned for the future.
+To demonstrate their commitment to fermented foods and drinks, Yachats Brewing does not sell any soda.
+Instead, if you want something non-alcoholic and fizzy, you can choose from the house brewed fermented drinks, such as the kombucha, hop soda, kefir, and a floral jasmine jun (similar to kombucha but made with honey).

 Nathan Bernard is a woodworker.
 His skills transformed the former bank building, built in 1965, into a cozy, warm space decked out in salvaged Oregon wood and wine barrel furniture.
 Using almost entirely salvaged and reclaimed materials, the space remembers its small-town logging roots but also looks firmly into the future.

 The store has a small but growing beer lineup thanks to a recent expansion in their brewing capacity.
 Yachats Brewing formerly supplied three taps of its own small-batch beers made from a 20-gallon system.
 They now have a 7-barrel brewhouse.
-With 30 taps, customers can choose from between 10 and 20 of its own beers along with a variety of outside beers, meads, ciders and kombuchas.
+With 30 taps, customers can choose from more than 15 of its own beers along with a variety of guest beers, meads, and ciders.
 Take your drink of choice with you to explore the beach in a travel-friendly can growler, or “crowler,” which consists of a filled and sealed can rather than a glass growler.